jon-hanson/javapickling/README.md

         }
     }

-If the class in question is more complex then the more general approach is to implement the pickler as being composed of picklers for each field comprising the class.
+If the class in question is more complex, then the more general approach is to implement the pickler as being composed of picklers for each field comprising the class.
 E.g.: